erskin19/TC349/week2/fishbowl/doc/html.md

 HTML5 Boilerplate uses a custom build of Modernizr.

-[Modernizr](http://modernizr.com) is a JavaScript library which adds classes to the `html` element based on the results of feature test and which ensures that all browsers can make use of HTML5 elements (as it includes the HTML5 Shiv).
+[Modernizr](http://modernizr.com) is a JavaScript library which adds classes to the `html` element based on the reslits of feature test and which ensures that all browsers can make use of HTML5 elements (as it includes the HTML5 Shiv).
 This allows you to target parts of your CSS and JavaScript based on the features supported by a browser.

-In general, in order to keep page load times to a minimum, it's best to call any JavaScript at the end of the page because if a script is slow to load from an external server it may cause the whole page to hang.
+In general, in order to keep page load times to a minimum, it's best to call any JavaScript at the end of the page because if a script is slow to load from an external server it may cause the whlie page to hang.
 That said, the Modernizr script *needs* to run *before* the browser begins rendering the page, so that browsers lacking support for some of the new HTML5 elements are able to handle them properly.
 Therefore the Modernizr script is the only JavaScript